Companies Act

 • Chief Executive Officer

-In addition, businesses that do not meet the requirements above and do not have a paid-up share capital of INR 5 crores or more must choose a full-time company secretary.
+Additionally, businesses that do not meet the requirements above and do not have a paid-up share capital of INR 5 crores or more must appoint a full-time company secretary.

 Norms of Appointment

-The Board of Directors’ approval must be obtained at a meeting before a board resolution can make KMP appointments.
-Such a resolution must include the appointment’s terms and circumstances and the compensation specifics.
+The Board of Directors’ approval must be obtained at a meeting before a board resolution can be made for KMP appointments.
+Such a resolution must include the terms and circumstances of the appointment, as well as the specifics of the compensation.
 Following the appointment, the business has sixty days from the appointment date to submit a return in the required form with the Registrar.

 Having Offices in Several Companies

-Ordinarily, a full-time KMP cannot have an office in multiple organizations at once.
-However, if the following requirements are met, a corporation may admit a Managing Director who currently holds this title in numerous organizations to its ranks:
+Ordinarily, a full-time KMP cannot hold an office in multiple organizations simultaneously.
+However, if the following requirements are met, a corporation may admit a Managing Director who currently has this title in numerous organizations to its ranks:

-• All approved the resolution that approved the directors’ appointment at the board meeting.
+• All approved the resolution that authorized the directors’ appointment at the board meeting.

-• A particular notification announcing the holding of this meeting was given to every director present in India at the time.
+• A specific notification announcing the meeting was sent to every director present in India at the time.

 The duties and roles of key personnel